dvdme/lc0-linux-build/README.md

 * It is needed to download a network the same directory where the bianry is.
 Networks can be downloaded from the [official webpage](https://lczero.org/play/networks/bestnets/)

-## How to build

-To build it docker, docker-compose and git are needed.

-Run `./build.sh`

-For now, if the lc0/ directory exists, it needs to be removed manually before running `./build.sh`.